18th January 2023

 What does the Granville Train Disaster Association Incorporated do?

 Well, we compere the day, and it is run by those who were directly involved, such as family members who lost a loved one, survivors & rescuers.
 This is done on a voluntary basis.
 At this time we have an 11 person committee who are all, in some way, involved with the disaster.
-Survivor Rob Garner & Paul Touzell will be the official comperes on the day.
+In 2023 we hope to see Cecilia (Gammell) Harris, Meredith Knight & Paul Touzell playing the major roles with Gary Raymond & Ken Petersen also assisting.
+Barry & Rob will also be available on the day.

 What many don't realise is:

-1. Members of the committee meet/zoom on a regular basis through out the year, covid permitting.
+1. Members of the committee try to meet/zoom on a regular basis, covid permitting.

 2. A Facebook Support Page is run for those wishing to make contact.